hindmasj/my-nifi-cluster/docs/elasticsearch.md

 ## <a name="build_flow"></a>Build An Elasticsearch Flow

-This section describes the basic of adding an Elasticsearch connection to your flow.
+This section describes the basics of adding an Elasticsearch connection to your flow.
 You will need a minimum of JSON readers and writers defined and some JSON data to play with.

 ### Set Up Parameters